PranavAngrish/MERN-User-Management-System/README.md

 ---

-- Task are assigned to specific employees.
+- Task are assigned to specific user.
 - Root user and Admin can view, edit, and delete all Task.
-- Task can only be deleted by Root user and Admin.
+- Task can only be deleted by the admin or Root user who created the task.
-- Task are either PENDING, EXPIRED or COMPLETED.
+- Task status are either PENDING, EXPIRED or COMPLETED.
-- User can only view and edit their assigned task.
+- User can only view their assigned task.

 ---